jlguo9/Analyzing-Iowa-Liquor-Sales-Data/docs/project_report.md

 - Visualization: Visualization of analysis results.
       * We used Matplotlib python package and Orange Data Mining to plot a lot of charts to demonstrate the result of our analysis, such as scatter plot, bar charts and line charts.Instances of these can be found in the report and "README.md" of each problem
 - Technologies: New technologies learned as part of doing the project.
-    * A few technologies we learned and used while completing this project are Orange Data Mining, Amazon S3, Python Spark, Amazon AWS EC2, Matplotlib, Github Pages, Kafka streaming, Parquet file format
+    * A few technologies we learned and used while completing this project are Orange Data Mining, Amazon S3, Python Spark, Amazon AWS EC2, Socrata, Matplotlib, Github Pages, Kafka streaming, Parquet file format